BABY & KIDS

 Baby Closet Organization Ideas

 Standard closets are notorious for their inefficient use of space — that’s even more painfully obvious when planning for a baby’s closet.
 Widely spaced shelves and closet rods leave a lot of wasted space when storing newborn clothing, baby gear and accessories.
-Follow these smart tips to create an easy to use baby closet.
+Follow these ideas and smart tips to create an easy to use baby closet.

 There’s no doubt that you’ve either purchased or have been given baby clothes sized through the baby’s first year and beyond.
 To ensure that you don’t misplace larger clothes only to find them in the back of the closet just as they’ve gotten too small, clearly divide clothes by their size/age.

 Maximizing vertical hanging space is easy to do when managing small baby clothes.
 Use a rod doubler or a custom closet system like elfa to take advantage of that often wasted space.
 Elfa Drawers make it easy to separate clothing by type and are easy to label.
-They can also hold supplies or toys!
+They can also hold nursery supplies or toys!
 Stacking drawers are another option that offers flexibility — as your child gets bigger, you’ll need to get that extra vertical space back.

 Maximize vertical space on existing closet shelves by adding stacking organizers to divide the space.
 These are ideal for storing shoes and clothing that your little one hasn’t quite grown into yet.
 Be sure to label the organizers.